ACCESS-Community-Hub/Land-Workshop-2025/Ancillary-suite/Ancillary-suite.md

 ## Stages in the Workflow

+1. Map the input land cover map to the new grid with `ancil_lct.py`, specified either by a grid definition file or a landmask.
+A crosswalking table is used to convert input land cover types to output types.
+2. Regrid a C4 grass fraction dataset to the desired resolution with `ancil_general_regrid.py`.
+3. Split the C3 grass into C3 and C4 grasses, based on the regridded C4 dataset with `ancil_postproc_c4.py`.
+4. Regrid the LAI NetCDF dataset to the desired resolution with `ancil_general_regrid.py`.
+5. Assign LAI to the respective tiles using defined ratios of LAI between tiles with `ancil_lai.py`.
+6. Compute canopy heights based on a NetCDF tree height dataset and a per-PFT empirical relationship to LAI with `ancil_canopy_heights.py`.
+7. Merge the LAI and canopy heights into a `vegfunc` file with `ancil_2anc.py`.
+8. Compute soil hydrology using an input NetCDF dataset and a lookup table with `ancil_soils.py`.
+9. Compute topogrophy using an input NetCDF dataset with `ancil_topographic_index.py`.
+10. Compute soil albedo using an input NetCDF dataset with `ancil_soil_albedo.py`.
+11. Merge the hydrology and albedo ancillaries with `append.py`.
+12. Compute soil constituent fractions using a UM ancillary file with `ancil_soil_dust.py`.
+13. Compute soil roughness using the original LAI dataset with `ancil_soil_roughness.py`.

+## What's missing

+This is close to the full set ancillaries required for a CABLE gridinfo file.
+There are a few things missing:

+* Tile classification (`iveg`): What restrictions to the various modes of operation e.g. POP put on the tile distribution?
+* Soil moisture and temperature (`SoilMoist` and `SoilTemp`): These are state variables that aren't created by the ancillary suite.
+Should probably be moved out of gridinfo.
+* Snow depth (`SnowDepth`): Another state variable, again should be moved out of gridinfo.
+* Soil specific heat capacity (`css`): Ancillary suite creates heat capacity, which can be used with density to compute specific heat capacity.
+Does CABLE only use the product of specific heat capacity and density?
+If so, should it just be changed to volumetric heat capacity?
+* Soil density (`rhosoil`): Is this used for anything other than specific to volumetric heat capacity conversion?
+* `isoil` and `SoilOrder`: Are these actively used?
+What do they mean, where do they come from?
+* Cell area (`Area`): Is this necessary in offline?

 ### `ancil_lct.py`

 Usage: `ancil_lct.py <source>`, where `source` is the source vegetation distribution NetCDF file.
 Creates a new land cover map, and optionally a new land mask.